muschellij2/neuroc/DTI_analysis_rcamino_hcp/index.md

 ## Non-linear Registration of T1 to template

-Here we will use symmetric normalization (SyN) to register the skull-stripped brain image of the HCP subject to the Eve template.
+Here we will use symmetric normalization (SyN) to register the Winsorized skull-stripped brain image of the HCP subject to the Eve template.

 ```r